rahulshc/wTools/doc/version.eng/tutorial/ErrorHandling.md

    Failed to divide
 ```

+Above, you may see fragment of error report with logged message.

 ### Statefulness of an error

 Nobody wants to see duplicates of an error in a log.
 Right?
 If a program has chains of `try blocks` it can happen.
 How to avoid it?
 The handy technique is the statefulness of an error object.
 Changing a field of an error logging will make it possible to get a clear and confident answer on the question: "was the error logged?"